diem/diem/config/management/README.md

 * Validator initialization
   * Each OW will select a OP and submit this as a transaction signed by their `owner key` and uploads it to the association drive..
-  * For each validator supported by a OP, the OP will generate network and consensus keys as well as network addresses for full node and validator endpoints.
+  * For each validator supported by a OP, the OP will generate network, execution and consensus keys as well as network addresses for full node and validator endpoints.
 The OP will generate a transaction containing this data signed by their `operator key` and uploads it to the association drive.
 * Genesis